Submitty/Submitty/README_utm_arm.txt

    Terminal (not from an ssh terminal).

    sudo mount -t davfs -o noexec http://127.0.0.1:9843 /usr/local/submitty/GIT_CHECKOUT

+   If you get an error, you can try running, and then repeat the mount command...  and if that doesn't work you can try rebooting the VM.

+   sudo umount /usr/local/submitty/GIT_CHECKOUT

 10. Do Submitty system setup and installation: